atwellpub/Nulli-Chrome-Extension/readme.md

 The official [Nulli](https://chrome.google.com/webstore/detail/nulli-a-javascript-rules/ninanlohmmendjihiijjjlnihgcgabpa) chrome extension.

-Conditionally apply js and css to your browsing experience.
+An external javascript and css engine for the chrome browser.

 Installing
 -----